 Colleges value students who are involved in activities outside of school, and they are not only looking for participation; they are looking for Leadership.

 Rugby refereeing is great for college applications in a variety of ways:

 First, by definition, you are “in charge” of the match as the leader of a large group of people (players, coaches, spectators, and more).
 This is a huge amount of responsibility on a young person’s shoulders, and it shines through in an application.

 You may have an opportunity in refereeing to go further than you do as a player.
 There is a huge push to encourage more young people to pick up refereeing.
-The game has gotten faster (especially in 7s) therefore, the refs must keep up!
-As a referee, you might get a chance to travel the country and the world!
+The game has gotten faster (especially in 7s); therefore, the refs must keep up!
+As a referee, you might travel the country and the world!
 All colleges value someone who can stand out somewhere – maybe refereeing will be where you will shine.

 Refereeing can be considered Work Experience since most referee societies will pay you to cover matches for them.
 Win-Win!
 Think of all the money you can save for college!

-While not specifically related to college applications, really taking some time to learn the laws of the game will certainly help your n performance on the pitch.
-If you don't know the difference between a free-kick and a penalty kick, or what happens after a ball has been taken out the back of the in-goal area, now is the time to learn!
+While not specifically related to college applications, taking time to learn the laws of the game will certainly help your n performance on the pitch.
+If you don't know the difference between a free-kick and a penalty kick or what happens after a ball has been taken out the back of the in-goal area, now is the time to learn!

 Photo Credit: Rugby Australia

 So, are you ready to take the first step?
 Here’s how to become a Rugby Referee: